 An SSD is a key part of any high performance PC.
 A decent SSD will improve everything from boot times, to read / write speeds.
-The only downside is that they come with pretty hefty price tags and more technical specs than an old-school VCR manual.
-Here to help make sure you don’t buy the wrong one, we’ve tested all the big name SSDs we could find to offer a concrete list detailing the best currently available .
+The only downside is that they can come with pretty hefty price tags.
+Here to help make sure you don’t buy the wrong one, we’ve tested all the big name SSDs we could find to offer a concrete list detailing the best currently available.

 This gets our value pick for those on a budget.
 It ekes out every last possible drop of performance from the older SATA 6Gbits/sec standard, which helps keep the cost down. £66